Health and wellness touch each of us differently. This is one person’s story.

 My experience is just one example of a distressing trend in medicine

-Research and lived experience show women’s experiences are taken less seriously than men’s.
-One study found women routinely face disparity in care over men at the hands of the healthcare system, including misdiagnoses, improper and unproven treatments, dismissal, and discrimination.
+Research and lived experience show women’s experiences are taken less seriously than men’s. found women routinely face disparity in care over men at the hands of the healthcare system, including misdiagnoses, improper and unproven treatments, dismissal, and discrimination.

 It’s also common for parents who are skeptical of vaccines to feel unheard and dismissed by their healthcare providers.
 And just one uncomfortable experience can push people who are on the fence about vaccines to delve deeper into their skepticism.

 Kacey C. Ernst, PhD, MPH, is an associate professor and program director of epidemiology at the University of Arizona’s Mel and Enid Zuckerman College of Public Health.
 In her work, she often speaks with parents who have doubts about vaccines.

 She remembers a mother whose doctor shut her down when she expressed concerns about vaccinating her child.